 The following tables describe the processor compatibility mode combinations for active migrations.
 They show the processor type of the source server and the preferred and current processor compatibility modes of the logical partition on the source server before the migration.
-They also show the processor type of the destination server and the preferred and current processor compatibility modes of the logical partition on the destination server after the migration.
+They also show the processor type of the destination server and the preferred and current processor compatibility modes of the logical partition on the migration.